robertorcosta/azure-docs.pt-br/articles/vmware-cloudsimple/backup-workloads-veeam.md

 ---
-title: Solução do Azure VMware por CloudSimple-fazer backup de máquinas virtuais de carga de trabalho na nuvem privada usando o Veeam
+title: Azure VMware Solution by CloudSimple - Back up workload virtual machines on Private Cloud using Veeam
-description: Descreve como você pode fazer backup de suas máquinas virtuais que estão sendo executadas em uma nuvem privada do CloudSimple com base no Azure usando o Veeam B & R 9,5
+description: Describes how you can back up your virtual machines that are running in an Azure-based CloudSimple Private Cloud using Veeam B&R 9.5
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/16/2019